alf45tar/ix4-300d/README.md

 CONFIG_GPIO_74X164=m
 ```

-I did it for you and, after installing the new kernel, leds are available under `/sys/class/leds`.
+I did it for you and here the instruction for installing the new kernel.
+After reboot leds are availbale under `/sys/class/leds`.

 ```
 wget https://raw.githubusercontent.com/alf45tar/ix4-300d/main/linux-image-6.1.0-12-armmp-lpae_6.1.52-2_armhf.deb